ArthurProjectCorrea/monorepo-starter/.github/ISSUE_TEMPLATE/bug_report.md

 labels: ['bug']
 ---

-## 🐞 Descrição do Bug
+## 🐞 Bug Description

-Descreva o problema encontrado, incluindo:

-- O que aconteceu?
-- O que esperava que acontecesse?
+Describe the problem found, including:

+- What happened?
+- What did you expect to happen?
-- Passos para reproduzir o bug
+- Steps to reproduce the bug

-Exemplo:

-> O botão de login não responde ao clique na tela inicial.
-> Esperado: abrir modal de autenticação.
+Example:

+> The login button does not respond to clicks on the home screen.
+> Expected: open authentication modal.
-> Passos: 1.
-Acessar /login 2.
-Clicar no botão 3.
-Nada acontece
+> Steps: 1.
+Go to /login 2.
+Click the button 3.
+Nothing happens

+---

-## 📦 Contexto
+## 📦 Context

-- Pacote/app afetado: <!-- ex: api, web, ui -->
+- Affected package/app: <!-- e.g.: api, web, ui -->
-- Ambiente: <!-- ex: local, produção, SO, navegador -->
+- Environment: <!-- e.g.: local, production, OS, browser -->

+---

-## 📝 Evidências
+## 📝 Evidence

-Inclua prints, logs ou links relevantes.
+Include screenshots, logs, or relevant links.

+---

+## ✅ Checklist

+- [ ] Bug is reproducible
+- [ ] All relevant information provided
+- [ ] Evidence attached

 ---